jitsejan/jitsejan.com/content/2018-08-13_notes-on-kubernetes.md

 Tags: DevOps, Kubernetes, Docker, Traefik, LoadBalancer, helm, weave,
 Slug: noted-on-kubernetes
 Authors: Jitse-Jan
 Summary: After numerous restarts and resets of my VPS and executing over 20 different tutorials, I finally have my receipe to get my single node Kubernetes cluster with a proper load balancer working.
+Please note that the last version of my Kubernetes experiment can be found on my [Git repo](https://github.com/jitsejan/kubernetes-dev).
+Remember that this repository mainly contains a variety of YAML files that got the system working.
+What worked for me, might not work for anyone else.

 ## TLDR:
 Final solution: